Blue Eyes Vs. Brown Eyes

 Brown eyed huskies do not squint in the sun as much.
 Their eyes have more pigment that absorb the light, and we feel that while it may not enhance their vision, it does help them see better in bright sunlight.
 Their eyes are not normally as prone to cataracts until they are senior citizens, and generally have less problems with conjunctivitis (pink eye).

 When you are looking for puppies, please keep in mind that puppies do not open their eyes until they are 2 weeks old.
 Also keep in mind that huskies are usually born with blue eyes, and their eyes can and will change color until they are at least 5 - 8 weeks old.
 If you want blue eyes from us, please understand that we will only make our best possible educated guess on eye color and will not guarantee the definite color until they reach 5 weeks old.
 (6 weeks for Tacoma's puppies) We will not hold a puppy without a deposit just for you to wait and see.

-We do not breed for eye color, and we never cease to be constantly amazed/frustrated by people wanting blue eyes.
+We never cease to be constantly amazed/frustrated by people wanting blue eyes.
 We admit we do not enjoy the people who email us and try to order a puppy with blue eyes like we are a restaurant.
 This is not a "Have it your way" situation.
 God gives the puppies the eye colors HE wants them to have.
 We have no control over it down here.
 How often do people stress over the eye colors of their human children?
 Seriously?
+If you feel you could only love a blue eyed dog, then I'm probably not the breeder for you.
 If I had a dollar for everyone who says they want blue eyes, everyone here could have their own palace!

 Personally, we here at Hells Hollow Huskies like all the color combinations.
 As long as the dog has full range of vision, we are happy.
 Eye color does not change the fact that they are huskies; they all have the power to melt your heart and leave a permanent impression upon your life.